Whale Store xoxo

+It serves as a standalone series in a shared universe with Enemies With Benefits (2026) and the upcoming Thai girl’s love television series Bake Love Feeling.

 Synopsis

 When it rains, it pours.
-That's how Wan feels after she's fired by her boss and her father dies of a heart attack.
-Those tragedies make her inheriting her father's struggling grocery store.
-One day, she meets Maewnam a charming regular customer, carrying half a cup of noodles with a note that said: "Give to the customer at 11 pm."
+Wan feels sad after she's fired by her boss and her father dies of a heart attack.
+As a result, she inherits her father's struggling grocery store.
+One day, she meets Maewnam, a charming regular customer, carrying half a cup of noodles with a note that said: "Give to the customer at 11 pm."
 Wan is confused, who would come to a grocery store at that hour?
-Turns out the customer is Maewnam.
+The customer is later revealed to be Maewnam.
 Moreover, Wan is Maewnam's first love!

 Maewnam then begins to approach Wan again like there's no tomorrow.
 Her actions eventually reach Maewnam's friends, Tonnam and Chompoo.
 Whenever Maewnam tells them about Wan, the two tend to have very opposing opinions, since Maewnam's family has a business that could be a threat to Wan's store.
 After all, Maewnam has to do everything she can to win Wan's heart.